-As observed in Chart 23 all the families that have been involved in the different pilots of C4S project had positive perception about science education.
-Only in one pilot it has been observed a mixed perception about the proposed science activities; it has been noted that one mother wasn't really keen on the science projects of her child.
+As observed in Chart 23, most of the families that have been involved in the different pilots of C4S project had positive perception about science education.
+Only in one pilot it has been observed a mixed perception about the proposed science activities since it has been noted that few participants weren't really keen on the science projects.